bdcbqa314159/reading_books/TimeLine.md

 28. The Black-Scholes Model by M. Capiński and E. Kopp
 29. The Volatility Surface by Jim Gatheral
 30. Advanced Quantitative Finance with C++ by Alonso Peña Ph.
 D. (I know, I have read it already)
+31. Interest Rate Modelling.
+Volume 3: Products and Risk by L.B.G.
+Andersen and V.V.
+Piterbarg
+32. Stochastic Interest Rates by D. McInerney and T. Zastawniak

 ## Year 2023